The Annual Hampton Beach Seafood Festival

 Above, four pseudo-seafood shacks operated by New Jersey-based PC Event Services at the 2022 Hampton Beach Seafood Festival

 Visit New Hampshire’s editors are big fans of Hampton Beach, and virtually everything that happens there, except the Hampton Beach Seafood Festival, which has greatly disappointed us for the second consecutive year.

 Of the twenty-five food vendors, only six were purveyors of seafood, and most were selling other carnival-type, fast food items including ice cream, barbeque, cannoli, gyros, roast beef, tacos, hot dogs and hamburgers.

 That would be fine, because not every member of the family likes seafood, but in 2022 only four or five of the Hampton Beach seafood vendors were actually local companies specializing in chowders and lobster rolls, and the largest of the “seafood” vendors, PC Event Services, a New Jersey convention food services operator (masquerading as four local seafood shacks), pictured above, served stringy lobster scooped out of a steam table pan, hot water and all, onto soggy, disintegrating hot dog buns, an insult to any visitor who had his or her first lobster roll there, who would never have another.
 Our editors ordered lobster rolls and other items like jambalaya from this major vendor, and found them astonishingly, if not to say embarrassingly substandard, and we hope they’re not invited back.

 The Hampton Beach Seafood Festival Bottom Line:

-Our editors are sorry to recommend that beachgoers come to Hampton on any other weekend of the summer, and then come again, and again, when they can stroll down Ocean Boulevard and order a real lobster roll at Bernie’s or the Sea Ketch or the Boardwalk, and buy all the T-shirts they need without having to fight the crowds and pay a $10 admission fee for the privilege.
+Our editors are sorry to recommend to beachgoers, come to Hampton on any other weekend of the summer, and then come again, and again, when you can stroll down Ocean Boulevard and order a real lobster roll at Bernie’s or the Sea Ketch or the Boardwalk, and buy all the T-shirts they need without having to fight the crowds and pay a $10 admission fee for the privilege.